mariethuvo/cargo-company-ai-quoting-tool/README.md

 ## Problem Statement

-Denver Cargo's sales team currently prices freight quotes manually — a dispatcher or account rep looks up comparable historical lanes, checks capacity by phone or email with dispatch, and estimates a rate by hand, a process that typically takes anywhere from 30 minutes to several hours depending on how busy the team is.
+Denver Cargo's sales team currently prices freight quotes manually: a dispatcher or account rep looks up comparable historical lanes, checks capacity by phone or email with dispatch, and estimates a rate by hand, a process that typically takes anywhere from 30 minutes to several hours depending on how busy the team is.
 This manual turnaround means Denver Cargo routinely loses time-sensitive shipments to competitors who can return an instant or same-day quote, and it produces inconsistent pricing across reps since no two people estimate a lane the same way.
 The cost is twofold: lost deals to faster-quoting competitors on common, low-risk lanes, and analyst time wasted re-deriving straightforward quotes that don't actually need a person's judgment — time that could instead go to the genuinely complex or high-risk shipments (unfamiliar lanes, hazardous cargo) that do warrant a human's attention.

 ## What this is